ban-m/readuntillogfiles/README.md

   In addition, we can ``` grep "Interval" | grep -v "[^d]0 query in queue" to see that the classifier was not so good at catching up the throuput of a sequencer.
   Even though this phenomenon disappear in a few hours and this consisits a small fraction of entire procedure(48 hours), we may fix this problem by using a hash function for DTW.

+## Parameter tuning and others

++ For those interested in parameter tuning of hill function, see:https://bitbucket.org/ban-m/hill_function_fitting
++ For those interested in score in Table 1., see:https://bitbucket.org/ban-m/score_calculate
++ For those interested in speed checking in Table 1., see:https://bitbucket.org/ban-m/long_reference_speedcheck